 You might be competent in your chosen field, or maybe even excellent.
 However, if you don’t know how to give interviews, you will probably not land not get the job of your dreams.

 Why is this?
 A job seeker does everything possible to try and get their desired job.
 However, unknowingly, job seekers tend to sabotage their own candidacy.
 The mistakes that they make are easily correctable but job seekers make these mistakes over and over again.

 Here are a few common interviewing mistakes and tips on how to avoid them:

-Dressing inappropriately: This is a deal breaker.
+This is a deal-breaker.
 The way you dress indicates your level of professionalism and how much you respect the interviewing company.
 Inappropriate clothing makes you come across as sloppy, disrespectful and unprofessional.

-Talking too much: Some candidates tend to offer more information than is strictly necessary, allowing the hiring manager to read between the lines.
-There’s no need to speak of specific family issues, or a previous drunk behavior, or incomplete projects at your current employment and so on.
-Communicate only what is necessary.
+Some candidates tend to offer more information than is strictly necessary, allowing the hiring manager to read between the lines.
+There’s no need to speak of personal issues or talk negatively about your previous employer.
+Communicate only what is necessary and stay positive.

-Looking unenthusiastic: If you really want that job, show it.
-Employers like to see enthusiasm in a candidate; that makes them feel appreciated and results in them warming up to you.
+If you really want that job, show it.
+Employers like to see the enthusiasm in a candidate.
+That makes them feel appreciated and results in them warming up to you.

 Let your interviewer lead the conversation.
 Don’t talk too much and answer questions that were not asked.
 Follow their lead and mimic their tone and pacing.
 To develop rapport be attentive to their body language and facial expressions.
 If you are unsure of an answer you provide, ask them if that answered their question.